ComputerSecurity66/MouseAndKeyboardPerfomance/README.md

 The external websites may change their URLs, features, availability, or policies at any time.

-## 📜 License
+## License

+**Computer Security Latest Proprietary License** **Copyright © 2026 VALOR.
+All Rights Reserved.**

-This project is provided for personal, educational, and technical use.
+This project is proprietary software and is not open source.

-If you add a specific open-source license to this repository, replace this section with the terms of that license.
+Use, copying, modification, redistribution, publication, sublicensing, commercial use, and creation of derivative works are prohibited unless explicitly authorized in writing by the copyright holder.

+See the `LICENSE` file for the complete license terms.

 ## 👨‍💻 Author